mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl channel rename].
+   This command will be replaced in a future release with the mmctl command `mmctl channel rename <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-channel-rename>`__.

 Description
     Rename a channel.
 Channels can be specified by *{team}:{channel}* using the team and channel names, or by using channel IDs.